-- Store clay in containers or bags made out of polypropylene (PP) plastic.
+- Use polypropylene containers: Store clay in containers or bags made out of polypropylene plastic.
 How can you tell if a container is made of polypropylene?
 Look for the number 5 on the bottom of the container.
 These types of plastic containers are also slightly cloudy.

-- Keep clay in a very dry, cool place in an environment that does not go beyond 77 degrees Fahrenheit.
+- Store in the right spot: Keep clay in a very dry, cool place in an environment that does not exceed 77 degrees Fahrenheit.
 Store clay in the fridge or freezer to play it safe.

-- Avoid storing clay in the car, especially during the summer months.
+- Keep out of the car: Avoid storing clay in the car, especially during the summer months.

 Do you have Ziploc sandwich bags in your kitchen cupboard?
 That'll work fine for storing leftover clay.

 We want each of your clay creations to turn out great, so we highly recommend using an oven thermometer to make sure your oven's temperature is set right.
-Our home ovens are not always accurate, which may not matter much when reheating last night's casserole but does make a big difference when it comes to polymer clay.
+Our home ovens are not always accurate, which may not matter much when reheating last night's casserole, but it makes a big difference in polymer clay.

 Always preheat your oven and check the temperature with a thermometer before baking.
-Most polymer clay pieces can be baked at 275 degrees Fahrenheit for 15 to 30 minutes, but times and temperatures can vary with each product.
-Check package instructions first.
+You can bake most polymer clay pieces at 275 degrees Fahrenheit for 15 to 30 minutes, but each product's times and temperatures can vary.
+Check package instructions or our FAQ page first.

 Unlike paint, paper-mache and other messier creative mediums, polymer clay makes cleanup easy and fast.
-Your fingers might get a little colorful with clay while crafting, but clay is easily removed with soap and water or baby wipes.
+While crafting, your fingers might get a little colorful with clay, but you can clean them easily with soap and water or baby wipes.
 We recommend keeping baby wipes handy while crafting to clean tools and prevent mixing colors.

 You can also use hand sanitizer to remove polymer clay from your hands.
 Apply hand sanitizer to clay-covered hands, wipe with a paper towel and then wash your hands with soap and water.
-You'll never be able to tell you had been claying for hours!
+No one will know you've been claying for hours!

 It only takes a moment to clean up a polymer clay work area.
-Always make sure to protect your work area with parchment paper or aluminum foil or else work on glass, metal, marble or the Sculpey Work n' Bake Clay Mat.
+Tables made of glass, metal or marble are the easiest to wash.
+Cleanup is a breeze when you cover your workspace beforehand.
+Use parchment paper, aluminum foil or the Sculpey Tools™ Oven-Safe Work Mat.
 When you're done crafting for the day, simply toss the foil or parchment paper in the trash or store away your special work surface for future projects.
 Pack your clay in its designated storage container and savor the stress-relieving effect of crafting with clay.

-You do not need a lot of clay to explore your imagination and create something you'll love.
+You only need a small amount of clay to explore your imagination and create something you'll love.
 Small blocks of clay go a long way despite their size.
-You can make figurines, jewelry, beads, ornaments, charms, keychains, embellishments, mixed media pieces and so much more with even small amounts of polymer clay.
+You can make figurines, jewelry, beads, ornaments, charms, keychains, embellishments, mixed media pieces and many other creations with even small amounts of polymer clay.

-Sampler packs are great for beginners because they can try out a bunch of different colors in their creations.
+Sampler packs are great for beginners because they can try out many different colors in their creations.
 You can also use white polymer clay and paint it any color you wish after baking.
 We recommend using water-based acrylic paints for painting your polymer clay crafts.

 Shop Sculpey Products Today

 Are you excited to start a clay-crafting adventure?
 Crafting with polymer clay is relaxing, inspiring and tons of fun.
 You get to create just about anything your imagination allows with polymer clay.
-Its softness and flexibility make it the perfect medium for the beginning crafter, while its versatility makes it challenging for experienced crafters.
-There are so many amazing things people are making with polymer clay every day, from lifelike dolls to jewelry that resembles real gems.
+Its softness and flexibility make it the perfect medium for the beginning crafter, while its versatility makes it ideal for experienced crafters.
+People are making so many amazing things with polymer clay every day, from lifelike dolls to jewelry that resembles real gems.
 Consider various techniques and applications — the possibilities are endless!

-If you're looking for a go-to source for all of your polymer clay needs, you've come to the right place.
-For more than 50 years, we have been passionate about clay and delivering the highest-quality products to our customers.
+If you're looking for a go-to source for all your polymer clay needs, you've come to the right place.
+For over 50 years, we've been passionate about clay and delivering the highest-quality products to our customers.
 We have everything you need to get started, from various Sculpey clays to tons of creative inspiration.
-We are always adding new project ideas to our Create page to show our fellow crafters the possibilities.
+We are always adding new polymer clay resources and project ideas to show our fellow crafters the possibilities.
 We also have a community space so crafters can socialize and share their fun projects with each other.